syedrakib/userDiscovery/readme.md

+UserDiscovery
+-
+_**experimenting with user discovery algorithms for a social app in LantasHackathon on 30th January 2016**_

-install the following python packages first:
+Install the following python packages first:

     pip install pymongo
     pip install flask